-Ex-wrestler, GOP House candidate says he regrets arrest
+Ex-wrestler, GOP House candidate says he regrets past arrest

-LAS VEGAS (AP) — A former professional wrestler running in a Republican primary for a U.S. House says his arrest for battery was “unfortunate” and he regrets it.
+LAS VEGAS (AP) — A former professional wrestler running in a Republican primary for a U.S. House seat says his arrest for battery was “unfortunate” and he regrets it.

 Dan Rodimer, who was known as Dan Rodman when he was with World Wrestling Entertainment, says the battery charge stemming from a 2010 incident at a southwest Florida restaurant came when several men were teasing a friend of his and he intervened.